anirudhmurali/r-jupyter-notebook/README.md

-# quandl-jupyter-risk-modeling

-This quickstart consists of two microservices:
+This quickstart consists of one microservice:

-1. quandl: Fetches and stores data from [Quandl](https://www.quandl.com/) and stores them in Hasura.

-2. jupyter: Runs [Jupyter](https://jupyter.org/) iPython notebook with scipy (and other data analysis libraries) installed for building, analysing and visualising models interactively.
+**Jupyter**: Runs [Jupyter](https://jupyter.org/) R notebook with data analysis libraries like ggplot2, dplyr, shiny installed for building, analysing and visualising models interactively.

-Follow along below to get the setup working on your cluster and also to understand how this quickstart works.
+Follow along below to get the setup working on your cluster.

 ## Prerequisites